BunsDev/evm-playground-interface/README.md

 ## Contributing

 Issues, feature ideas, and documentation improvements are welcome.
 The goal is to make experimenting with EVM workflows approachable for both standard production tasks and cutting-edge research.

+## Inspiration

+This project is inspired by [viem-playground](https://github.com/stephancill/viem-playground) and [foundry-playground](https://github.com/stephancill/foundry-playground).